 Five ways to encourage reluctant readers

-Here are some ways Project SMILE Book Club encourages children to feel excited about books, which also come in handy when writing for reluctant readers.
+Here is one way Project SMILE Book Club encourages children to feel excited about books, which also come in handy when writing for reluctant readers.

 1. Reading for pleasure